 Edith was born and raised in Masterton, becoming widely loved for her kind and caring manner.
 Edith’s desire to help others led to her employment in Masterton hospital, where she soon became a crucial part of the local community, saving many lives and providing support to those in need.
 The outbreak of war in 1914 tore the Masteron region apart, as many of their young men, alongside Edith McLeod were shipped of to war, to fight or save lives.

-Edith was sent to Egypt, and in 1915 landed in the dusty Middle Eastern theatre of war.
+Sent to Egypt, in 1915, Edith landed in the dusty Middle Eastern theatre of war.
 As the fighting raged from Egypt to Turkey, Edith served a huge amount of different troops from the Egyptian Army Hospital, from New Zealanders to Brits to Arabs.

-Edith was moved closer to the action in 1916 to modern Thessaloniki, Greece’s second largest city.
+Closer to the action in 1916, Edith arrived in Thessaloniki, Greece’s second largest city.
 On her way there, aboard the SS Marquette, tragedy struck.
 A German U Boat torpedo struck her boat, killing 32 members of the crew.
 Edith was one of the lucky few who survived.
 Her prior experience as a nurse in Masterton was hugely valuable to the war effort, which resulted in Edith's redeployment to Europe, and to the tragic battles taking place on the western front.

 Edith McLeod was born and raised in Masterton before World War One.
 She soon became a widely loved member of the community, and many of her fellow Mastertonian's can be seen above, swimming together in the local creek.

 Edith became employed in Masterton Hospital, seen above, where she worked for five years saving lives and healing those in her local community.
 Edith soon became one of the most well respected nurses in her area, her devotion to nursing and care for others clear to all.